-Sulphur dioxide and sulphites are considered allergens (under Directive 2000/13/EC as amended) and can cause reactions in certain people, especially those sensitive to asthma.
-Therefore, for pre-packaged foods, their presence in a food or beverage must be indicated on the label, by its full name, where the level exceeds 10mg/kg or 10mg/L (expressed as SO2).
+Sulphur dioxide and sulphites are considered allergens (under Regulation (EU) No. 1169/2011 on the provision of food information to consumers) and can cause reactions in certain people, especially those sensitive to asthma.
+Therefore, for prepacked foods, their presence in a food or beverage must be indicated on the label, by its full name, where the level exceeds 10mg/kg or 10mg/L (expressed as SO2).

 The additive must be listed in the list of ingredients by its functional class followed by its name e.g. Preservative: Sulphur dioxide.
 It is not sufficient to label just the E number.